Qlik-PE/ImmersionDay/content/Lab/index.en.md

 ### Step 4 - Run Your Task

-After you press "Run", Replicate will automatically switch from **Designer** mode to **Monitor** mode.
+After you press "Run", Qlik Cloud Data Integration will automatically switch from **Designer** mode to **Monitor** mode.
 You will be able to watch the status of the full load as it occurs, and then switch to monitoring change data capture as well.

 ![ ](/static/qlik-images/image52.png)